fangsonghub/fangsonghub.github.io/teaching/s18_4510_qc/proj.md

 ## Instructions
 2-3 people group projects.
-You may choose to do a _literature review_ project or (more exciting) _original research_.
+You may choose to do a _literature review_ project or (more exciting) _mini original research_.
 For literature review, you'd read a few papers around a topic, understand the connection of this topic to the general field of quantum computing as well as the of various works under this topic.
 The final outcome would be a _survey_